ibm-cloud-docs/watsonxdata/sbmt_cas_nsp.md

 {{site.data.keyword.attribute-definition-list}}

-# Submitting Spark application by using CAS to access data
+# Submitting Spark application by using DAS to access data
 {: #smbit_cas_nsp}

 You can submit Spark application by accessing watsonx.data data without object store credentials.
-If the Spark application (that you want to submit) uses data that resides in an Object Store (COS, AWS S3 and Minio), you can use Content Aware Storage (CAS) to access the data (without using the object store credentials) and submit the application.
+If the Spark application (that you want to submit) uses data that resides in an Object Store (COS, AWS S3 and Minio), you can use Data Access Service (DAS) to access the data (without using the object store credentials) and submit the application.

 ## Prerequisites
 {: #smbit_cas_preq}